88simon/solscan_hotkey/README.md

 **How it works:**

-1. **First, open a wallet with F14** (or XButton2)
+1. **Open a wallet on Solscan** (using F14 or by navigating manually)
    - Example: Open whale wallet `ABC123...`
-   - This becomes your "main address" being analyzed
-   - The exclusion list starts empty
+   - Any Solscan page works - even if you opened it manually

-2. **While viewing that wallet on Solscan, hover over addresses you want to exclude**
+2. **While viewing that wallet, hover over addresses you want to exclude**
    - Example: You see `Raydium DEX` appears in many transactions
    - Hover over the Raydium address
    - **Click your F13-mapped button** (or XButton1 if not using G HUB)